Bahrain at the 2000 Summer Olympics

 Bahrain sent a delegation to compete at the 2000 Summer Olympics in Sydney, Australia, which were held from 15 September to 1 October 2000.
 This was the fifth consecutive Summer Olympics the Kingdom took part in.
 The delegation consisted of four athletes: sprinter Mariam Mohamed Hadi Al Hilli, middle-distance runner Mohamed Saleh Hadj Haidara and short-distance swimmers Dawood Yosuf Mohamed Jassim and Fatema Hameed Gerashi.
 Al Hilli and Gerashi's inclusion in the Bahraini delegation was the first time in history a Gulf Arab nation had sent female athletes to the Olympic Games.
 All four did not progress beyond the initial heats of their respective competitions.
 Bahrain's best performance came from Haidara and Jassim who placed seventh in the heats of the men's 800 metres and the men's 100 metres freestyle.
 Gerashi was disqualified for a false start in the women's 50 metres freestyle and Al Hilli came eighth in her heat in the women's 100 metres.

 Background

 The Bahrain Olympic Committee was recognised by the International Olympic Committee (IOC) on 1 January 1979.
 The Kingdom debuted at the Summer Olympic Games at the 1984 Summer Olympics, and Sydney is their fifth consecutive appearance in a Summer Olympiad.
 At the time of the Sydney Games, no Bahraini athlete had ever won a medal at the Summer Olympics.
 The 2000 Summer Olympics were held from 15 September to 1 October 2000.

 Of the 10,651 athletes representing 199 National Olympic Committees, Bahrain sent four: sprinter Mariam Mohamed Hadi Al Hilli, middle-distance runner Mohamed Saleh Hadj Haidara and short-distance swimmers Dawood Yosuf Mohamed Jassim and Fatema Hameed Gerashi.
 Al Hilli and Hameed were the debut female Olympians from a Gulf Arab nation.
 Jassim was the flag bearer of the national flag of Bahrain at the Parade of Nations.

+Competitors

+In total, 4 athletes represented Bahrain at the 2000 Summer Olympics in Sydney, New South Wales, Australia across two different sports.